- Financing solutions Connecting small business owners with financing solutions

 Use of Funds

 Now the fun part!
-How can you use SBA loan proceeds to save money and grow your small business?
+How can you use SBA loan proceeds to help you save money and grow your small business?
 There are lots of ways.

 Working Capital